dcastrodale/react-carousel-test/README.md

 Interactivity is minimal - the UX around the controls is pretty basic.
 For a real application, I'd be talking with the design/UX teams about the expected behaviour for hover states, what happens when the user hits the end of the carousel, etc. etc.

+Resizes are handled very inelegantly - by resetting the currentIndex to 0.
+It would be nice to adjust the stage to the nearest current slide rather than resetting the whole thing.

 For the purposes of this exercise, I've just pulled in the raw data from the API and basically passed that into the Carousel as-is.
 In a real application, I'd be looking to genericize the 'dumb' components (like Carousel and Slide) as much as possible, by having them accept very generic props that aren't related to the shape of the API response.
 In the past, I've used helper functions to parse API data, before passing that into my generic components.